The Purpose of Betty Shabazz Cultural Center

-As the first cultural center on campus, The Betty Shabazz center assists and supports students that identify as African, African American and Caribbean through interactive programming and as an overall space to come together and celebrate.
+As the first cultural center on campus, The Betty Shabazz, commonly known as the "Betty", assists and supports students who identify within the African Diaspora (including but not limited to African, African American and Caribbean) through interactive programming and as an overall space to come together and celebrate.

 In 1980, the Association of Pan African Unity (formerly known as AAA) dedicated the black center to Dr. Betty El Shabazz, wife of Malcolm X, who spoke at Mount Holyoke during a week devoted to black culture.
 The Betty Shabazz was to be a daily reminder of the contributions of Shabazz and her husband, leaders of the Black Movement in New York City and South Africa.
 Betty Shabazz was also a member of Pan African Congress of Albania.

 The Betty is located at 2 Dunlap Place, near Kendall Sports and Dance Complex.